 In modern agriculture, a very narrow range of crops is grown on monoculture plots.
 These crops are usually chosen for their productivity, durability, and resistance to drought, frost, and pesticides.
 Another hidden benefit to heirloom gardening is that it makes a crop’s genetic profile diverse.

 These are good traits to have, but the result has been an overall reduction in biological diversity.
 Over the past few decades, the increasing popularity of heirloom gardening has been a reaction against this trend.

 And lastly, the growing and storage by common people of heirloom seeds mean that full control of seed distribution isn’t solely in the hands of corporations and the government, which is a concern for some.

 What Is Heirloom Seed Bank?

-A seed bank is a sort of genetic bank, where seeds are stored en masse for the future, in the event other reserves of the seed are destroyed.
+A seed bank is a genetic bank where seeds are stored en masse for the future in the event other seed reserves are destroyed.
 Localized crops can be saved even if a natural disaster or disease hits a region.
 Worldwide crops can be restored years after a nuclear war.
 A good idea that can prevent the extinction of a crop and one day might even save humanity.